Freedom Lands and marches

 Although the march stones of Aberdeen are easy to access, many are difficult to get to.
 In most cases, you can get access to stones that are off the beaten track.
 However, some stones are not publicly accessible so the right of responsible access does not apply.

-The march stones trail leaflet has more information about the history of the Freedom Lands.
+The boundary stones trail leaflet has more information about the history of the Freedom Lands.
 You can download a copy below:

 The Freedom Lands and Marches of Aberdeen 1319-1929

 Known as the 'Blue Book', the book was published by the Aberdeen Town Council in December 1929 as a history of the Freedom Lands and Marches.
 It appears here courtesy of the City of Aberdeen Burgesses of Guild, who scanned the book as part of a digital record of the history of Aberdeen.